Remodling FAQs

 Dignan Construction is a full-service residential remodeling company serving the NH seacoast area.
 We specialize in kitchens, bathrooms, basements, whole-home renovations, additions, and custom finish work.
 Our projects typically fall into the mid- to high-end range, with a focus on craftsmanship, personalized design, and long-lasting quality.

 Dignan Construction has been proudly serving homeowners in New Hampshire since 2008, and the Seacoast region since 2014.
-We typically work in Portsmouth, New Castle, Rye, Greenland, Stratham, Dover, Durham, Newmarket, Madbury, Lee, Exeter, Hampton, North Hampton, Seabrook, and surrounding Seacoast NH communities.
+We typically work in Portsmouth, New Castle, Rye, Greenland, Stratham, Dover, Durham, Newmarket, Madbury, Exeter, Hampton, North Hampton, Seabrook, and surrounding areas.
 If you’re not sure whether your location is within our service area, just ask!

 Our work is highly customized and because we focus on mid- to high-end remodeling, pricing depends on design complexity, structural needs, and finish selections.
+That said, with over 15 years of industry experience, we can consult on how to be creative with your budget.
 Please check out our Services pages for more information on typical project sizes and what to expect.

 Yes, we have extensive experience working with out-of-plumb floors, walls, and ceilings, aging electrical and plumbing infrastructure, lead paint and asbestos considerations, and matching existing millwork, trim, and craftsmanship.
 We take a preservation-minded approach that respects the character of older homes while modernizing functionality, efficiency, and safety.